 campground, looking west

-On the road again, heading south towards Whitehorse, it doesn't take long to reach the Otter Falls cut-off.
+Heading south towards Whitehorse it doesn't take long to reach Canyon Creek.

 The gas station and campground at the Otter Falls cut-off was closed this year.
 Last year their fuel prices were the cheapest in the area, so it was disappointing to see their doors locked.